-Minor non-compliance indicates that a carrier is not in compliance with the Standards in one or more areas but the quality of claim handling is unaffected and no overpayments results from this situation.
+Minor non-compliance indicates that a carrier is not in compliance with the Standards in one or more areas but the quality of claim handling is unaffected and no overpayments result from this situation.

-Major non-compliance indicates that a carrier is not in compliance with the Standards in one or more areas and claim handling is affected and overpayments may be occurring as a result.
+Major non-compliance indicates that a carrier has failed the Standards in one or more area.
+Claim handling is affected and overpayments may be occurring as a result.
 The carrier will be notified of the extent and areas in which non-compliance exists and will be warned that the subsequent review of the carrier must reflect compliance in all of the cited areas to avoid penalty.